keithchhh/keithchhh/README.md

 ## ⚡ Projects:
 **Safe Roads Competition 2024 Grand Champion:** Led team of three analytics students in improving cyclist safety by analyzing Toronto Police geospatial traffic collision data using Python, SAS, and Tableau.

+**HR Predictive Modelling for Employee Turnover**
+• Conducted analysis of 150,000 HR data points to develop employee retention recommendations.
+• Deployed advanced predictive models, leveraging techniques such as regression, decision trees, random forest, XGBoost, to accurately forecast employee turnover risk and influencing factors.

-**Canadian Lottery Economics:** Python web-scraped to analyze lottery demand and expected return.
+**Webscraping Lottery Analysis:** Python web-scraped to analyze lottery demand and expected return.
 Identified which lottery has the highest average return and at which Jackpot value points.
 Using NumPy, Pandas, Matplotlib, Seaborn, and Statistics libraries to plot expected return at different jackpot levels.

 ## 🌱 Certifications
 Google Advanced Data Analytics Certificate 2024